mdn/content/files/en-us/web/security/index.md

 [Same-origin policy](/en-US/docs/Web/Security/Same-origin_policy) is a fundamental security mechanism of the web that restricts how a document or script loaded from one {{Glossary("origin")}} can interact with a resource from another origin.
 It helps isolate potentially malicious documents, reducing possible attack vectors.

 In general, documents from one origin cannot make requests to other origins.
-This makes sense, as you don't want sites to be able to interfere with one another and access things they shouldn't do.
-It does make sense to relax this restriction in some circumstances — you may have a couple of sites that interact that you want to request resources from one another, for example using [`fetch()`](/en-US/docs/Web/API/fetch).
+This makes sense because you don't want sites to be able to interfere with one another and access things they shouldn't.
+It does make sense to relax this restriction in some circumstances; for example, you might have multiple sites that interact with each other, and you may want these sites to request resources from one another, such as using [`fetch()`](/en-US/docs/Web/API/fetch).

 This can be permitted using [Cross-Origin Resource Sharing (CORS)](/en-US/docs/Web/HTTP/CORS), an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.